dustinpfister/blog_posts/_posts/linux-exit.md

 layout: post
 categories: linux
 id: 822
-updated: 2021-03-12 14:08:19
+updated: 2021-03-12 14:12:05
-version: 1.1
+version: 1.2
 ---

 The [Linux exit](https://man7.org/linux/man-pages/man3/exit.3.html) command is a one of many commands built into the bash command, which at the name sugests is used to exit.
+The command will come up when it comes to writing bash scripts, and I want to have a way to end the process with a certial exit status code.
+By default the status code should be zero, but that might change in some situations, so it is generaly always a good idea to give a status code when using it.

 <!-- more -->